 A: Prior to judging day, you will be advised of your time slot within your category.
 You will be allocated a model and a dressing room for you to dress your model with the help of wardrobe staff if required.
 Professional hair and make-up is provided.
 Your model enters the judging room your garment is scored across the five criteria from one to ten.
 Professional photography also happens on this day.
 This year judging is open to the public and ticketed for anyone to watch.
 If you are a designer that has entered, you will not need a ticket to attend on your allocated day.

 A: A wardrobe assistant will be allocated to your garment and a trial dressing will occur the day before judging.
 If there are any dressing queries, your wardrobe assistant will ring and talk these through with you.
 The same wardrobe assistant will dress your model on judging day and ensure she is presented for professional hair, make-up, photography and judging, and pack your garment up at the end of the day.

 Q: Is it possible to be given the measurements of my allocated model before the judging day?
 This would allow time to make any size adjustments before the day so the garment fits correctly

 A: When you submit your photos and artist statement, you will also be asked the size of your garment.
 Based on this information, we will allocate a model for you.
-We suggest you make your garment adjustable and below are some suggestions from Julie Smith, our Wardrobe Manager:
+We suggest you make your garment adjustable and below are some suggestions from our Wardrobe team:

 - Use a side zip for quick dressing and corset lacing for adjustment.